 Additionally, the Special Limited Partner, an affiliate of the Advisor, holds a performance participation interest in the Operating Partnership that entitles it to receive an allocation of the Operating Partnership's total return to its capital account.
 Total return is defined as distributions paid or accrued plus the change in NAV.
 Under the Operating Partnership's limited partnership agreement, the annual total return will be allocated solely to the Special Limited Partner after the other unit holders have received a total return of 5% (after recouping any loss carryforward amount) and such allocation will continue until the allocation between the Special Limited Partner and all other unit holders is equal to 12.5% and 87.5%, respectively.
 Thereafter, the Special Limited Partner will receive an allocation of 12.5% of the annual total return.
 The annual distribution of the performance participation interest will be paid in cash or Class I units of the Operating Partnership, at the election of the Special Limited Partner.
 During the year ended December 31, 2022, the Special Limited Partner earned a performance participation interest of \$102.3 million, which was paid to the Special Limited Partner in the form of approximately 3.9 million Class I units of the Operating Partnership, effective January 1, 2023.
+During the three and six months ended June 30, 2023, the Company did not recognize a performance participation allocation as certain thresholds were not achieved.
 During the three and six months ended June 30, 2022, the Company recognized \$52.3 million and \$139.5 million, respectively, of performance participation allocation in the Company's Condensed Consolidated Statements of Operations and Comprehensive Loss.